 The 3 Levels of Plumber Licensing Explained

-Plumbing licenses aren't one-size-fits-all.
+Plumbing licenses are not one-size-fits-all.
 There are three distinct tiers, each representing a different level of training, experience, and responsibility.
-Understanding these levels helps you know exactly who you're inviting into your home.
+Understanding these levels helps you know exactly who you are inviting into your home.

 Apprentice Plumber